epn-vespa/tutorials/misc/Installing-a-data-service/Installing-a-data-service.md

 We can help you start or finalize you data service, and indicate higher level functionalities in VESPA.
 This includes:

 * declaring your server in the registry, so that your data can be found
-* declaring your server to the VESPA team, so that it appears in the VESPA portal (after a quick review)
+* declaring your service to the VESPA team, so that it appears in the VESPA portal (after a quick review)
 * preserving your service definition on a common GitLab for sustainability and maintenance
 * handling more specific cases (e.g., existing database, collection of fits files, etc)
 * getting access through search tools and python libraries, workflows